Amed Rosario Player Props: Guardians vs. Royals

-Amed Rosario -- with a slugging percentage of .429 in his past 10 games, including two extra-base hits -- will be in action for the Cleveland Guardians versus the Kansas City Royals, with Brady Singer on the hill, on June 27 at 8:10 PM ET.
+Amed Rosario -- hitting .341 in his past 10 games -- will be in action for the Cleveland Guardians against the Kansas City Royals, with Austin Cox on the mound, on June 28 at 8:10 PM ET.

 Amed Rosario Game Info & Props vs. the Royals